cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 1. Interpret the string as an integer r in little-endian representation.
    Reduce r modulo p to obtain a field element t.
+   * Note: similarly to [@RFC7748] field element decoding, and unlike field element decoding in (#decoding448), non-canonical values are accepted.

 2. Process t as follows: